A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Windsor Framework Preservation

-Northern Ireland’s special trade status is constitutionally protected.
+Northern Ireland’s special trade status is retained and constitutionally protected, without extension to other regions.

 Bilateral Trade Continuity